haskell/cabal/Cabal/doc/installing-packages.markdown

 The application need do nothing special to achieve prefix-independence.
-If it finds any files using `getDataFileName` and the [other functions provided for the purpose](#accessing-data-files-from-package-code), the files will be accessed relative to the location of the current executable.
+If it finds any files using `getDataFileName` and the [other functions provided for the purpose](developing-packages.html#accessing-data-files-from-package-code), the files will be accessed relative to the location of the current executable.

 A library cannot (currently) be prefix-independent, because it will be